xuankimtran/docs-1/pages/katalon-analytics/docs/testops-navigation.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-june-signup/kt-june-revamp-testop-homepage.png" width=100% alt="testops homepage">

 On the top left corner, if you click on the *TestOps* icon, you can:
-* see all Organizations you belong to.
+* see all organizations you belong to.
 * create a new organization.
 See: [Create Organization and Project](https://docs.katalon.com/katalon-analytics/docs/kt-create-org.html).

 On the top right corner, if you click on the *Settings* icon, you can see two distinguished sections: **TestOps Admin** and **TestOps Setting**.